What Is "The Fourth Wall?"

 How Does this Apply to Public Speaking?

-And since we discuss Jim Gaffigan in our recent stand-up comedy workshop featuring Ben Kronberg, I want to share one of my favorite clips about Jim's addition to cake!
+And since we frequently discuss Jim Gaffigan in our workshops, I want to share one of my favorite clips about Jim's addition to cake!
 Notice what a great job he does both changing perspectives and breaking the 4th wall through the ingenious use of his whisper voice.